Blow for Man City as Aguero limps off versus Chelsea | Goal.com

 The Blues got on the board first through a N'Golo Kante goal in the 21st minute, but City would hit back to take a 2-1 lead before the half.

-Kevin De Bruyne scored in the 29th minute before Riyad Mahrez scored what would ultimately be the game winner eight minutes later.
+Kevin De Bruyne netted in the 29th minute before Riyad Mahrez scored what would ultimately be the game winner eight minutes later.

-Raheem Sterling would add an insurance goal deep into stoppage time to make the points safe for the home side.
+Raheem Sterling appeared to add an insurance goal deep into stoppage time to make the points safe, but his goal was ruled out after a VAR check.

 City are now nine points behind table-topping Liverpool, while Leicester City sit in second place one point ahead of Pep Guardiola's men.

-As City look to chase down Liverpool, Aguero's status will be a major concern for his team, with the striker once again in fine form in the 2019-20 campaign.
+As City look to chase down Liverpool and the Foxes, Aguero's status will be a major concern for his team, with the striker once again in fine form in the 2019-20 campaign.

 Aguero has already netted 13 times in all competitions this season, including nine goals in the Premier League.